RandomKiddo/image-modifier/README.md

 - Modifier class constructor if input file path is not a `.jpg`
 - In `to_jpeg` if the input file path is not a `.png`

 ___

+### Archived Source Code

+Archived source code can be found in the `All Versions` folder.
+The source code file has been renamed with a suffix stating its version.
+For example, the source code for Version 1.0 would be `modifier_1.0.py`.
+In the distribution releases, the file is not named this way, and stays `modifier.py`.

+___